maflcko/b-c-gui-translations-review/reviews/ms.md

         <translation>Dompet baru tidak boleh dicipta, perisian disusun tanpa sokongan sqlite (diperlukan untuk dinyahskrip dompet)</translation>

 YES
-The translation inaccurately translates "descriptor wallets" as "dinyahskrip dompet," which means "decoded wallets," not "descriptor wallets."
-The term "descriptor wallets" should be kept as is or properly translated to maintain the original meaning, as it is a technical term in Bitcoin context.
+The translation has a problematic term: "dinyahskrip dompet" is not a correct or standard translation for "descriptor wallets".
+Also, "tidak boleh dicipta" is awkward; "tidak dapat dicipta" or "tidak dapat dibuat" is better.

 Correct translation:
-Dompet baru tidak boleh dicipta, perisian disusun tanpa sokongan sqlite (diperlukan untuk descriptor wallets)
+Dompet baru tidak dapat dicipta, perisian telah disusun tanpa sokongan sqlite (diperlukan untuk dompet deskriptor)
 ```

 ```
         <source>Copy transaction ID and output index</source>
         <translation>Salin ID transakksi dan indek keluaran </translation>

 YES
-There is a typo in the word "transakksi" which should be "transaksi".
-Also, there is a trailing space at the end of the translation which should be removed.
+There is a typo in the Malay word "transakksi" (should be "transaksi") and an unnecessary space at the end of the translation.

 Correct translation:
 Salin ID transaksi dan indeks keluaran
 ```